-Flewelling Short Wave Converter, 1930s
+Flewelling ShortWave Converter, 1930s

-By Bart Lee, K6VK, CHRS Fellow in History
+By Bart Lee, K6VK, CHRS Fellow, AWA Fellow

 Short wave radio was the next radio craze after the coming of AM broadcasting in the early 1920s.
 By the early 1930s many people realized that they could literally hear the world with the new radio technology, not just the locals.
-The cheapest and easiest way to do so was a short wave converter.
+The cheapest and easiest way to do so was a shortwave converter.
 This plugged into the regular radio, often in place of the detector tube.
 Then the listener could hear pretty much from 3 MHz to 18 Mhz.
 One elegant converter was made by E. J. Flewelling (later by AC Dayton in his name, with him working for the company).

-See www.radiomuseum.org for further information.
+Author's Collection; see www.radiomuseum.org .

-The evolutionary interplay of a newly useful part of the radio spectrum, old radios, new converters, then new radios shows a nice pattern, especially given how very interesting SW broadcasting became by 1936 or so, with the next War coming.
+The evolutionary interplay of a newly useful part of the radio spectrum, old radios, new converters, then new radios shows a nice pattern, especially given how very interesting shortwave broadcasting became by 1936 or so, with the next War coming.

-The Gernsback 1934 Short Wave Manual (now reprinted) collected several articles on converters.
+The Gernsback 1934 SHORT WAVE MANUAL (now reprinted) collected several articles on converters.
 Short wave converters were apparently fairly popular.
 In the Gernsback Manual there are 16 commercial converters (see table of contents) and construction articles for seven converters.
-Probably people either lost interest in short wave and tossed the converters out or as the 1930's progressed people found money to buy a radio with short wave capability and then tossed the converters out.
-Once one had a radio with a short wave band, and a superhet at that, there was no need to save an antique gizmo that may never have worked that well.
+Probably people either lost interest in shortwave and tossed the converters out or as the 1930s progressed, people found money to buy a radio with short wave capability and then tossed the converters out.
+Once one had a radio with a shortwave band, and a superhet at that, there was no need to save an antique gizmo that may never have worked that well.